Omega-3

 Omega-3 is a Fatty Acid supplement available in 1 form.

 Not all forms of Omega-3 are equal.
 The form you choose determines how much Omega-3 actually reaches your tissues, and the difference between the best and worst forms can be substantial.
-FormulaForge’s formulary ranks each form by bioavailability tier (S1–S4) and formulary tier (T1–T4), giving you a research-backed guide for choosing wisely.
+FormulaForge ranks every form by how well it absorbs and how strongly the published research supports it, giving you an evidence-based guide for choosing wisely.

 Forms of Omega-3 Compared

-Omega-3 (Mapped Form) has a bioavailability rating of good (S2).
-Typical dose range: not yet documented in our database.
+Omega-3 (Mapped Form) has a bioavailability rating of good absorption.

 What the Research Shows